checkmarx-ltd/cx-flow/docs/CodeBashing.md

 for example:  (https://cxflow-account.codebashing.com/courses/backend_java/lessons/sql_injection)

-To get direct CodeBashing integration and connect ot to  your own tenant, add the following section to cxflow configuration:
+To get direct CodeBashing integration and connect it to your own tenant, add the following section to cxflow configuration:

  ```
 codebashing: